Squeezed Attention: Accelerating Long Context Length LLM Inference: System Implementation

 \subsection{Centroid Lookup}

 The first stage of our kernel implementation compares query tokens with the centroids for the fixed context keys.
 These query tokens may include multiple tokens from an incoming user input during the prefill stage or a single token during the generation stage.
 The kernel follows similar parallelization strategies to FlashAttention-2 \cite{dao2023flashattention}, where we split across different attention heads and along the query sequence length dimension.
 We first load a block of query tokens and iterate over the entire key centroids in order to find the most important key centroids according to Equation~\ref{eq:centroid_lookup}.
 At a high level, the kernel performs an initial pass over the key centroids to compute the denominator in Equation~\ref{eq:centroid_lookup} based on the query-key centroid dot product.
 Then, it takes a second pass over the centroids to compute $S_i$ as in Equation~\ref{eq:centroid_lookup}, using the denominator results from the first pass.
 Finally, we compare $S_i$ with a target threshold $T$, and we only load the keys in cluster $i$ if $S_i > T$.
-Details of how this process is applied during the prefill and generation stages will be discussed in the following subsections.

-\textbf{Prefill Stage.} During prefill, where multiple query tokens are available, we split the workload along the query sequence length dimension as in FlashAttention-2 \cite{dao2023flashattention} to attain additional parallelism.
-Since this process produces individual $S_i$ values for each query token, we compute their average to obtain $\bar{S_i}$, i.e., the \textit{averaged} importance score for each key cluster across all query tokens.
-We then check whether $\bar{S_i} > T$ to determine whether to load the keys in the corresponding cluster.
-Since $S_i$ is an estimate of the Softmax value, which is normalized to sum to 1, averaging across query tokens provides a simple way to calculate their combined importance score.